 - A. Residential uses.
-Fences are permitted within the Street Setback in front of individual dwelling units, subject to PMC17.40.180 with the following exceptions (Note: Residential lobbies and common spaces shall follow the non-residential requirements): - Fences within the street setback may be up to 42 inches in height, as measured from finished grade at the minimum sidewalk line. - 2.
-Fences within the street setback shall be set back at least 2 feet from the minimum sidewalk line along street frontages, separated by planted area. - 3.
-Fences within the street setback shall be at least 50% open. - B. Non-residential uses.
+Fences are permitted within the Street Setback in front of individual dwelling units, subject to PMC17.40.180 with the following exceptions: - Fences within the street setback may be up to 42 inches in height, as measured from sidewalk grade at the minimum sidewalk line. - Fences within the street setback shall be set back at least 2 feet from the minimum sidewalk line along street frontages, separated by planted area. - Fences within the street setback shall be at least 50% open. - B. Non-residential uses.
 Fences are permitted within the Street Setback when enclosing outdoor dining areas. - Fences within the street setback may be up to 42 inches in height, as measured from sidewalk grade at the minimum sidewalk line. - 2.
 Fences within the street setback shall be at least 50% open.